How to Open a Spray Paint Can Correctly?

 In some of the spray paint cans, there is a small square hole, provided on the side of the cap.

-By using a flathead screwdriver, you can access this hole and push it up lightly towards the top of the can by applying the pressure vertically.
+By using a flathead screwdriver, you can access this hole and push it up lightly toward the top of the can by applying the pressure vertically.
+This will help to remove the cap of the can very easily.

 Make sure that you do not apply too much pressure as it can damage the nozzle inside.

-How to Open a Spray Paint Can when the Spray is Broken?
+How to Open a Spray Paint Can When the Spray is Broken?

 It can be quite annoying to have the spray on your spray paint can break or become unusable when you still have plenty of paint left in the can.